Money musts before you die

 assets, liabilities, insurance policies and other financial

-The file should include all relevant identification details
+The file should include all relevant details such as:

-account, policy provider, policy number, date account opened or
+- policy provider, policy number, date the policy commenced and

-policy commenced, and any other information that may be required to
+- any other information that may be required to accurately

-file.
-Don't forget to include financial products where the
+documents in the file.
+Don't forget to include financial products

 Consider keeping a hard copy and an electronic copy of this